joyeusenoelle/GuideToMastodon/README.md

 I cannot stress this enough: **Private toots are not encrypted or secure.**

 The admin of your server can read *any* toot posted on their server, as well as *any* toot sent to a user on their server.
 This is a necessary security precaution.
-Admins *don't want* to read your private toots, but they have to be *able* to because otherwise private toots allow some users to secretly harass others or to conduct illegal dealings without the admin's knowledge, and under many laws the admin will be responsible for enabling the harassment or illegal behavior *even if they didn't know it was happening*.
+Admins *don't want* to read your private toots, but they have to be *able* to because otherwise private toots allow some users to secretly harass others or to conduct illegal dealings without the admin's knowledge, and under many laws, the admin will be responsible for enabling the harassment or illegal behavior *even if they didn't know it was happening*.

 That said, in general, your admin will only look over the toots you've marked Private if they have reason to believe harassment or illicit dealings are going on.
 Make sure you trust your admin to act like this, and if you don't, it might be time to look for another instance.